Quality Improvement

 Measurement plan

-Testing the changes you want to make requires evaluation and reflection to determine if the change has made any impact so you can amend any aspects before rolling out.
+Testing the changes you want to make requires evaluation and reflection to determine if the change has made any impact.
+You can then amend any aspects before rolling out.
 You will study the data before and after implementing changes to determine the success.

 Plan Do Study Act (PDSA) guidance